wing5wong/artisan-whs-static/source/_news/2020-02-06_hot-temperatures-and-hot-times-at-club-night.md

 The 4.70 metres although below her best shows promise.

-Nat Kirk, who in December won the NZSS Junior 300 metre hurdles, was 400 metre finalist and a key man in successful Whanganui High School relay teams is clearly an athlete with high potential.
+**Nat Kirk**, who in December won the NZSS Junior 300 metre hurdles, was 400 metre finalist and a key man in successful Whanganui High School relay teams is clearly an athlete with high potential.
 He might even consider Decathlon.

 He has sprint ability, good middle distance pedigree which includes a North Island medal over 800 metres and on Tuesday night he threw the javelin out to a winning 41.25 metres.

-He started the night with a fourth place in the Road Race and then ran second to nationally ranked 400 metre team-mate Travis Bayler over 300 metres recording a slick 39.76 for the distance.
+**He started the night with a fourth place in the Road Race and then ran second to nationally ranked 400 metre team-mate Travis Bayler over 300 metres recording a slick 39.76 for the distance.**

 Next week's Centre Championship run in conjunction with the weekly club night starts at 6.45pm.
 Hurdle athletes are reminded that entries are due no later than 6pm next week.